PART 5301 -

-(c) Military personnel in AFSC 64PX and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree from an accredited educational institution and 24 semester hours from an accredited institution of higher education in any of the business disciplines, at least 2 years’ experience in a contracting position, and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M and only if they meet the requirements of this section and MP5301.603.
+(b) Military personnel in AFSC 64PX, 6C0X1, and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree from an accredited educational institution and 24 semester hours from an accredited institution of higher education in any of the business disciplines, at least 2 years’ experience in a contracting position, and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M and only if they meet the requirements of this section and MP5301.603.
 Those contracting personnel who do not possess a Level I APDP certification in contracting (including Purchasing Agents in the GS-1105 series) may, with at least one year of contracting experience, be selected for limited warrants for amounts less than or equal to the SAT.

-(d) Local nationals (LN) in an equivalent occupational series to GS-1102 may be selected for a contracting officer appointment in accordance with this section and MP5301.603:
+(c) Local National (LN) Warrants.
+LNs in an equivalent occupational series to GS-1102 may be selected for a contracting officer appointment in accordance with this section and MP5301.603:

 (1) An LN candidate for warrant above the SAT must meet the following minimum functional training, work experience, and formal education requirements:

 a.
-Complete all contracting courses as required for a member of the AT&L Workforce under paragraphs (a) and (c) above for an APDP Level I (or higher) certification in contracting required for the warrant amount, however, possession of an APDP certificate is not required;
+Complete all contracting courses as required for a member of the AT&L Workforce for APDP certification in contracting required for the warrant amount, however, possession of an APDP certificate is not required;

 b.
 Have at least two years of contracting experience; and,